dac1976/CoreLibrary/README.md

 # CoreLibrary #
 ## News ##
+2026/04/23 - Now use new ManagedSingleton by default for DebugLog instead of Loki.

-2026/04/13 - Bumped versio nto v2.0.8, since v2.0.5 have reworked the ASIO network class MessageHandler message pool implementation and behaviour.
+2026/04/13 - Bumped version to v2.0.8, since v2.0.5 have reworked the ASIO network class MessageHandler message pool implementation and behaviour.
 Have also added a new ManagedSingleton class (2 variants - one older C++11 compilers and the other for C++14 or newer compilers).
 The longer term goal is to remove the all dependencies on Loki's singleton.

 2026/03/22 - Added support for MessagePack.
 The ASIO network classes in CoreLibrary now support this method of (de)serialisation.
 Version 7.0.0 of MessagePack is included in the CoreLibrary.
 Bumped the library version to v2.0.5.